egokul71435/egokul71435/README.md

 ## Hi there 👋
+---

-## I'm Gokul and I am a CS and DS student at Rutgers University, New Brunswick
+## My name is Gokul, and I am a student pursuing CS and DS at Rutgers University in New Brunswick

-## 🔭 I’m currently working on a Chrome extension suitable for students
+## 🔭 I am currently working on understanding and building small-scale LLMs

-## 🌱 I’m currently learning React and other software engineering frameworks
+## 🌱 I am also learning React and other software engineering frameworks

-## 📫 Feel free to reach me at: gokul.elangovan@rutgers.edu
+## 📫 Feel free to reach me at gokul.elangovan@rutgers.edu

 <!--